Fierioziy/ParticleNativeAPI/documentation/implementation-details.md

   - [Package `core.asm.packet`](#package-coreasmpacket)
 - [Unit tests](#unit-tests)
 - [Manual tests](#manual-tests)

+## Project structure
+Project consists of modules and separate projects.

+Modules are:
+- `ParticleNativeAPI-api`
+  - contains classes considered as API
+- `ParticleNativeAPI-core`
+  - contains classes considered as implementation that may change a lot
+  - the only API class here is `ParticleNativeCore`
+- `ParticleNativeAPI-plugin`
+  - builds shared jar with implemented `ParticleNativeAPI-core` module
+  - it is deprecated, better to shade core lib by yourself in your plugins (or core plugin)

+Separate projects are:
+- `ParticleNativeAPI-plugin-test`
+  - plugin used to test API
+  - it is easier to check if everything is fine if lib is used outside maven reactor
+- `ParticleNativeAPI-plugin-benchmark`
+  - plugin used to benchmark lib in simple way
+  - separated project due to version-specific benchmark code referencing spigot jar directly

 ## General information about ASM
 So, ASM follows so called *visitor pattern* to manipulate class bytecode.